In this article, we explore the advantages and disadvantages of direct marketing.

-These are an open discussion of some of the most common stated advantages/disadvantages, many of which can be really enhanced further through applying strong internal management techniques.
+This is an open discussion of some of the most common advantages and disadvantages, many of which can be really enhanced further through applying strong internal management techniques.

 Note: All advantages and disadvantages listed below are in an A-Z order and are not listed in order of relative importance.

 There is a range of advantages of direct marketing, these are summarised below:

 A well-run direct marketing campaign can build brand loyalty by continual brand messaging on direct marketing channels.
 This is particularly effective where multi-channel messaging is used, e.g. email, direct mail, SMS, etc. all in one consistent joined-up coherent campaign.

 As the name suggests, this technique is direct.
 This engagement directly with the customer eliminates price hikes due to “middlemen” and provides a direct approach.
 This has benefits as the organisation is totally in charge of the contact and can apply in-house CRM techniques to effectively manage the relationship.

 Direct marketing, when managed well, has a long-standing reputation for high profitability and great ROI.

 Tracking and monitoring can be put in place to effectively analyse the results of a campaign.
 Strengths can be accentuated and weaknesses eliminated with a view that through continual tweaks/enhancements campaign ROI and metrics will only continue to grow in the medium-long term.

 Direct marketing can be personalised based on the actual experience of working with a customer and/or socio-economic factors.
 Even for prospects, personalisation can be achieved through techniques such as customer segmentation and data profiling.